AlexNick03/Entity-Resolution/README.md

 In addition to normalization, I also applied a filtering rule:
 **rows that contained fewer than 3 non-empty key fields** — among `company_name`, `company_legal_names`, `company_commercial_names`, `short_description`, and `website_domain` — were excluded entirely.
 This helped reduce noise and avoid scoring meaningless or unmatchable records.
+The new normalized csv had 31656 rows of data.

 The output of this module is a clean, uniform dataset named `normalized_companies.csv` — ready for fuzzy similarity scoring.